 Throughout the annals of history, humanity has always tried to free itself.
-Africa has an eternal dance of people who were revolutionary who freed their people, those that became the modern day messiah’s only to enslave the very people that they were bound to save.
-Here is a list of 10 saviours who eventually turned into tyrants.
+Africa has an eternal dance of people whose revolutionary acts freed their people, those that became the modern-day messiah’s only to enslave the very people that they were bound to save.
+Here is a list of 10 dictators of Africa formerly saviors of their countries.

 10. Charles Taylor